Accessible Church 1 Day Conference

 Jess leads Access Week 2 at United and is passionate about seeing more inclusion within the church.
 She attends Woodlands Church, Bristol.

 John leads Enable, a mission team at The Message Trust.
-He is passionate about seeing those with seen or unseen disabilities connect with God.
+He has cerebral palsy and is passionate about seeing those with disabilities meet God.

 Part of Livability's Community Engagement team, Charlotte supports churches to take their next steps towards dementia inclusion.